nemac/climate-explorer/readme.md

 #### Additional tools and what they do

-* handlebars/bundlebars provides static templating.
-All files ending in '.hbs' are handlebars templates.
-Running `npm run html:build` will build the page templates using the config file `config.yml`.
+* The package `template-literal-cli` provides static templating.
+All files in the pages directory are those templates.
+Running `npm run build:html` will build the page templates using the config file `config.yml`.
 * Sass/SCSS is used for styling and node-sass is used to build the styles.
-Running `npm run css:build` will build the stylesheets used in this project, or running `npm run css:watch` will automatically build the stylesheets when the source '.scss' files have changed.
+Running `npm run build:css` will build the stylesheets used in this project, or running `npm run watch:css` will automatically build the stylesheets when the source '.scss' files have changed.
 * All javascript in this project is written to be ES5-compatible, whether directly, or by using ES6 and a transpiling process.

+###Node version

+This current build of the project is using node version `v16.0.0` and npm version `7.10.0`.

 ## Deployment notes

 This project is intended for deployment as a static site, but there are a handful of services aside from the code in this repo that are expected.
-Most notably, the "Variables" page depends on TMS webtile services for all of its maps.
-Additionally, Google Analytics has been included at the bottom of `footer.hbs`.
-It can be removed, or the account it is attached to can be changed via "google_analytics_id" in `config.yml`
+Most notably, the "Variables" page depends on TMS webtile services for all of its maps. <del>Additionally, Google Analytics has been included at the bottom of `footer.hbs`.
+It can be removed, or the account it is attached to can be changed via "google_analytics_id" in `config.yml`</del>

 ## State variables